testingisdocumenting/webtau/webtau-docs/znai/GraphQL/report.md

 ## Coverage and Timing Statistics

-Webtau will implicitly invoke your GraphQL server's introspection queries in order to fetch a subset of the schema.
+WebTau will implicitly invoke your GraphQL server's introspection queries in order to fetch a subset of the schema.
 It uses this schema in conjunction with the requests in tests to compute:

 * query coverage - which queries were invoked by tests and which were not as well as an overall summary of coverage